mildsunrise/university-4b-tfg/memory/sota.md

    ![Kernelshark screenshot showing an open event capture file](img/sota/kernelshark-1.png){#fig:kernelshark width=100%}

    It also contains libraries for parsing the event binary format, and a Python interface which can be very handy.
 Also included is **kernelshark** (figure \ref{fig:kernelshark}), a graphical viewer for event capture files produced by `trace-cmd`.
 The format is designed for efficiency, and kernelshark can quickly open logs with millions of events.

+ - **blktrace**: Tool that listens for events logged from the block layer, and relayed through debugfs in a similar way to the tracer.
+Contains very detailed info about block I/O including scheduler operation, driver operation, queues, latencies...

  - **perf**: Kernel profiler.
 Not investigated as it appears of little relevance to the project.